gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 - [formatting inline code and code blocks](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)
 - [adding images to articles](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images).
   If the images aren’t already hosted somewhere else on the web, you’ll need to put them online yourself.
   A good way to do this is to commit them to a GitHub repository of your own, then push them to GitHub.
   Then you can right click the image and copy its image source.
+And don't forget image alt text for accessibility!
+  For help with crafting efficient screen reader text, refer to the [W3C's alt decision tree](https://www.w3.org/WAI/tutorials/images/decision-tree/).
 - [header formatting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#headers).
 Avoid using H1 header; that is reserved for the title of each document.

 #### Code formatting: Type tab